 New arrivals that opt for shipping and removals to Kenya should be aware of customs regulations, and we recommend enlisting the services of a professional moving or relocation company.

 Customs and import duties in Kenya

-All items imported into Kenya, whether by airline freight or shipping, must be cleared through customs on arrival and the appropriate import taxes must be paid.
-Household goods and personal effects are duty-free for new expats if they've been owned for at least a year before being imported.
+All items imported into Kenya, whether by airline freight or shipping, must be cleared through KRA (Kenya Revenue Authority) customs officials on arrival and the appropriate import taxes must be paid.
+Customs duties are assessed based on the value of the item, determined by customs officials.
+Generally, the more expensive the item, the higher the duty.

 Shipping pets to Kenya